thechrisoshow/Make-your-old-projects-fun-again-/one/01_slide.md

       @entry.time_on(date("Last friday")).should == 0
     end

+!SLIDE smaller
+# Use invariants to make sure you're testing the right thing
+    @@@ruby
+    it "won't include tasks whose start date is after the end date" do tuesday = date("Next Tuesday")
+      @bucket.tasks_until_date(tuesday).should_not be_empty
+      later_task = @bucket.tasks_until_date(tuesday).first
+      later_task.start_on = date("Next Wednesday")
+      later_task.save
+      @bucket.tasks_until_date(tuesday).should_not \
+        include(later_task)
+    end

-!SLIDE
+!SLIDE bullets incremental
-# Having excellent cucumber features made the refactoring non-mental #
+# The rest of it was easy!
+* Because our specs described the interface of our model classes, implementing them was almost a formality
+* Only implemented the minimum to fulfil the interface, so code was very DRY
+* Having decent cucumber coverage prevented regression

-!SLIDE
+!SLIDE bullets
+# Thanks
+* Questions?
-# We're always on the look out for smart people to work with #
+* We're always on the lookout for smart people to work with
+* Find us in the pub, or at {chris|tim}@harmonypark.net